-Item no. Item description Points Evaluation guidelines 3.1 Curriculum 20 Structure of the curriculum (5) Drawing of the schematic of the prerequisites of the courses in the curriculum (5) Evidence that programme curriculum satisfies the applicable program criteria specified by the appropriate American professional associations such as ASME, IEEE and ACM (10) 3.2 Curriculum components and relevance to the POs and the PEOs 15 Detailing of programme curriculum grouping based on different components and their relevance to programme outcomes (15) 3.3 Professional Core courses and their relevance to Programme Outcomes 60 Professional Core courses and their relevance to programme outcomes (10) Description as to how professional core courses in the programme curriculum helps in solving complex problems (50) 3.4 Industry interaction/internship 10 • Details of industry's involvement in the programme such as industry-attached laboratories and partial delivery of courses and internship opportunities for students (10) 3.5 Curriculum Development 15 Description of the process that periodically documents and demonstrates periodically how the programme curriculum is evolved considering the PEOs and the POs (5) Details of the process involved in identifying the requirement for improvement in courses and curriculum and provide the evidence of continuous improvement of courses and curriculum (10) 3.6 Course Syllabi 5 • Syllabus for each course and also provide the details of the syllabi format (5)
+Item no. Item description Points Evaluation guidelines 5.1 Curriculum 20 Structure of the curriculum (5) Drawing of the schematic of the prerequisites of the courses in the curriculum (5) Evidence that programme curriculum satisfies the applicable programme criteria specified by the appropriate American professional associations such as ASME, IEEE and ACM (10) 3.2 Curriculum components and relevance to the POs and the PEOs 10 Detailing of programme curriculum grouping based on different components and their relevance to programme outcomes (10) 3.3 Professional Core courses and their relevance to Programme Outcomes 40 Professional Core courses and their relevance to programme outcomes (10) Description as to how professional core courses in the programme curriculum helps in solving complex problems (30) 3.4 Industry interaction/internship 10 Details of industry's involvement in the programme such as industry-attached laboratories and partial delivery of courses and internship opportunities for students (10) 3.5 Indicate the content beyond syllabus imparted for the attainment of the COs/POs 15 Details of the content beyond syllabus imported to attain the COs/POs (15) 3.6 Course Syllabi 5 • Syllabus for each course and also provide the details of the syllabi format (5)

-Criterion 4: Students' Performance in the Programme (100)
+Criterion 4 : Students' Performance in the Programme (100)

-Item no. Item description Points Evaluation guidelines 4.1 Success rate 30 Success rate = $30 \times$ Mean of success index (SI) for past three batches SI = (No. of students who cleared the programme in the minimum period of course duration)/(No. of students admitted in the first year) 4.2 Academic performance 30 Assessment = 3 × API where, API = Academic performance index = Mean of CGPA of all the students on a 10-point CGPA system Or = (Mean of the percentage of marks of all students)/10 4.3 Placement and higher studies 20 Assessment = $20 \times (x + 1.25y)/N$ where, $x = \text{No.}$ of students placed, y = No. of students admitted for the higher studies, N = No. of students admitted in the first year subject to max. assessment points = 20 Percentage of students to be considered based on first year.
-4.4 Professional activities 20 Professional societies / chapters and organised events (3) Organisation of paper contests, design contests, etc., and their achievements (3) Publication of technical magazines, newsletters, etc. (3) Entrepreneurship initiatives, product designs, innovations (3) Publications and awards in inter-institute events.(8)
+Item no. Item description Points Evaluation guidelines 4 4.1 Success rate 30 Success rate = $30 \times$ Mean of success index (SI) for past three batches SI = (No. of students who cleared the programme in the minimum period of course duration)/(No. of students admitted in the first year) 4.2 Academic performance 30 Assessment = 3 × API where, API = Academic performance index = Mean of CGPA of all the students on a 10-point CGPA system Or = (Mean of the percentage of marks of all students)/10 4.3 Placement and higher studies 20 Assessment = $20 \times (x + 1.25y)/N$ where, $x = \text{No.}$ of students placed, y = No. of students admitted for the higher studies, N = No. of students admitted in the first year subject to max. assessment points = 20 Percentage of students to be considered based on first year.
+Assessment: 3 points for each item 4.4 Professional activities 20 Professional societies / chapters and organising events (3) Organisation of paper contests, design contests, etc., and their achievements (3) Publication of technical magazines, newsletters, etc. (3) Entrepreneurship initiatives, product designs, innovations (3) Publications and awards in inter-institute events.(8)